Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 I remember the hype and anticipation in the New Zealand computer press.
 It made me want one!
 Hindsight is always 20/20 vision and I'm very glad I didn't shell out thousands when they first arrived here.

 This unit is in very good cosmetic shape and has obviously been looked after.
 This must be a later iteration as it doesn't have the infamous dongle out the back.
-It came complete with the bundled Psion software package and some other programs.
-Not all of the software works (no doubt due to age), but thankfully of the Psion bundle only Easel seems damaged.
-Quill, Abacus and Archive all load and run.
-However, the keyboard was only partly working at first, which is a common fault with these machines.
+The keyboard was only partly working at first, which is a common fault with these machines.
 A new keyboard membrane from the U.K. has fixed this problem and it's now 100% fine.
+It also came complete with the bundled Psion software package and some other programs.
+Not all of the software worked (no doubt due to wafer age), and eventually I added disk drive capability and some Toolkit ROM

 Too highly-priced and lacking a software base for the home market, too buggy (at the time of release), idiosyncratic and propriety for the business market the QL was a quantum leap in rushed product, poor development, hyperbole and vapourware.